Continue to content

 Ondernemingsnummer: 0267.393.267

-The OVB also covers its bodies, i.e. chairman, members of the board of directors and committees and working groups.
+The OVB also refers to its bodies, i.e. chairman, members of the board of directors, committees and working groups.

 The OVB has appointed a Data Protection Officer or Data Protection Officer pursuant to the GDPR.
 The Data Protection Officer can be contacted at dpo@ordevanvlaamsebalies.be.